-The coming decade is anticipated to be the ultimate decade for the future for electric cars in India.
-With battery amount reportedly falling up to 73%, electric-powered vehicles are anticipated to be as reasonably-priced as gas-powered vehicles within the foreseeable future.
-The International Energy Agency cites that through 2020 up to 20 million electric-powered cars will ply the road, this is anticipated to move as many as 70 million through 2025.
+The coming decade is anticipated to be the ultimate decade for the future of electric cars in India.
+With battery amounts reportedly falling up to 73%, electric-powered vehicles are anticipated to be as reasonably priced as gas-powered vehicles within the foreseeable future.
+The International Energy Agency cites that there would be 70 million electric vehicles by 2025.
+Till 2026, the EV market is scheduled to grow at a CAGR of 36%.

-Nations much like the UK, France, Norway, and India are about to undertake e-mobility at a bigger scale.
-India has loads to advantage from the massive adoption of e-mobility.
+Nations such as the UK, France, Norway, and India are about to undertake e-mobility on a bigger scale.
+India has loads to the advantage of the massive adoption of e-mobility.
 Under the Make In India program, the production of e-cars and their related additives is anticipated to increase the percentage of production in India’s GDP by up to 25% by 2022.

 On the monetary front, large-scale adoption of electrical cars is projected to assist save $60 billion on oil imports by 2030.